2020 key criteria

 Awarded to a product or service that has delivered measurable benefit to end users in either a single, large organisation or for a variety of organisations through any mix of private or public cloud offerings.

 Awarded to an innovative new development or service that is intended to enable a new class of solution or type of benefit.
 This category does not need to demonstrate 12 months’ worth of customer results before being submitted as it is intended to allow UK inventiveness to be showcased through these Awards.
-It is a companion category to the Innovation and Entrepreneurship award and will be assessed in conjunction with other forward-looking entries.

 Awarded to apps that run on mobile phones, tablets or any other touchscreen devices as well as embedded applications.
-This category includes wearable or other devices such as in-car or in-house technologies, either fixed or removable.
+This category includes wearable or other devices such as augmented reality (AR), in-car or in-house technologies, either fixed or removable.
 Entries should be able to demonstrate innovative uses of the various technologies used to deliver benefits, including any online services.

 Awarded to an innovative new product or service that has delivered measurable benefit for customers in areas such as data centres, networking, systems management, server hardware and software, storage, application development, IT support or other business infrastructure applications.